allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 leaderboard essentially which will give me a nice overview of the best models that I have, and then I can just dive in deeper to figure out why they were so good.

-So, But now it's time to actually start changing some stuff.
+But now it's time to actually start changing some stuff.
 So this is the beginning of my day.
 I've just gotten my bearings, I know what the latest models were, and the score to beat here is 0.571429, and that's the F1 score we're trying to beat on the subset and if the moment that we find a combination of parameters or a change of the code that does better than this or that is in the general ballpark of this, we can actually then run it on the full dataset as well.
 But I'll tell you more about that later.

-So the first thing we're going to do is going back to training the `training.py` script.
+So the first thing we're going to do is go back to training the `training.py` script.
 I might want to change several parameters here, but what I've read something that I've been interested in and while getting the model, I see that here I still use the optimizer stochastic gradient descent, and it could be really interesting to see how it compares if I change this to atom.
 Now the atom optimizer is a really, really good one, so maybe it can give me an edge here.
 Of